-Media Rights.
-Media rights (formerly referred to as broadcasting) revenue comprised 40%, 59% and 39% of Formula 1's total revenue for the years ended December 31, 2021, 2020 and 2019, respectively.
+Media rights revenue comprised 36.4%, 40.3% and 58.5% of Formula 1's total revenue for the years ended Media Rights.
+December 31, 2022, 2021 and 2020, respectively.
 The variation in the 2020 percentage is due to a number of factors related to the COVID-19 pandemic, including the significant decrease in race promotion revenue, as described above.
 Certain fee relief arrangements were made with broadcasting partners due to the COVID-19 pandemic resulting in fewer Events within a shorter period of time than anticipated.
 Formula 1 licenses rights to broadcast Events on television and other media platforms in specified countries or regions and in specified languages.
 These may also include rights to broadcast the race, practice and qualifying sessions, interactive television/digital services, repeat broadcasts and highlights.
 Contracts with broadcasters, which we refer to as television rights agreements ("TRAs"), typically have a term of three to five years.
 While annual fees from broadcasters may stay constant, they often increase each year during the term of the TRA by varying amounts.
-Formula 1's media rights revenue is primarily generated from:

-(a) free-to-air television broadcasts, which are received by the end user without charge (other than any television license fee), and non-premium cable, satellite and other broadcasts, which are received as part of a subscriber's basic package (together, "free-to-air television"); (b) premium and pay-per-view cable and satellite broadcasts, where the subscriber pays a premium fee to receive programming on a package or per-event basis ("pay television") and (c) subscription revenue from Formula 1's own direct-to-consumer over-the-top broadcast product F1TV.
-In 2021, Formula 1 had 11 free-to-air television agreements, 13 pay television agreements and 31 agreements, including multi-territory agreements, covering both free-to-air and pay television.
-Formula 1's key broadcasters include Sky (pay television) in the United Kingdom, Sky Deutschland (pay television) in Germany, Sky Italia (pay television) in Italy, Movistar and DAZN (pay television) in Spain, Fox Sports/ESPN (pay television) in Pan Latin America, Canal+ (pay television) in France, Bandeirantes (free-to-air and pay television) in Brazil, ESPN and ESPN Deportes (pay television) in the United States, Fox Sports (pay television) in Pan Asia (until the end of September 2021, replaced by three free-to-air and pay television agreements and seven pay television agreements) and MBC (free-to-air and pay television) in the Middle East and North Africa.
+Formula 1's media rights revenue is primarily generated from: (a) free-to-air television broadcasts, which are received by the end user without charge (other than any television license fee), and non-premium cable, satellite and other broadcasts, which are received as part of a subscriber's basic package (together, "free-to-air television"); (b) premium and pay-per-view cable and satellite broadcasts, where the subscriber pays a premium fee to receive programming on a package or per-event basis ("pay television") and (c) subscription revenue from Formula 1's own direct-to-consumer over-the-top broadcast product F1TV.
+In 2022, Formula 1 had 12 free-to-air television agreements, 16 pay television agreements and 30 agreements, including multi-territory agreements, covering both free-to-air and pay television.
+Formula 1's key broadcasters include Sky (pay television) in the U.K., Sky Deutschland (pay television) in Germany, Sky Italia (pay television) in Italy, Movistar and DAZN (pay television) in Spain, ESPN (pay television) in Pan Latin America, Canal+ (pay television) in France, Bandeirantes (free-to-air and pay television) in Brazil, Viaplay (free-to-air and pay television) in Denmark, Finland, Norway, Sweden, Netherlands and Viaplay (pay television) in Iceland, Estonia, Lithuania and Lativa, ESPN and ESPN Deportes (pay television) in the U.S., Fox Sports (pay television) in Pan Asia (until the end of September 2021, replaced by three free-to-air and pay television agreements and seven pay television agreements across the region) and MBC and SSC (free-to-air and pay television) in the Middle East and North Africa.

 Sponsorship.
-Sponsorship revenue comprised 16%, 18% and 15% of Formula 1's total revenue for the years ended December 31, 2021, 2020 and 2019, respectively.
+Sponsorship revenue comprised 16.9%, 15.7% and 18.3% of Formula 1's total revenue for the years ended December 31, 2022, 2021 and 2020, respectively.
 Formula 1 sells Event-based sponsorship in the form of trackside advertising and race title sponsorship packages.
 In addition, sponsors can acquire status as a Global Partner of Formula 1 and/or Official Supplier to Formula 1.
-These advertiser and sponsor contracts typically have a term of three to five years (but may on occasion be of longer duration).
-Payments often increase each year based on a fixed amount, a fixed percentage or in accordance with the United States or European consumer price index or another agreed metric.
+These advertiser and sponsor contracts typically have a term of three to five years

+(but may on occasion be of longer duration).
+Payments often increase each year based on a fixed amount, a fixed percentage or in accordance with the U.S. or European consumer price index or another agreed metric.
 Sponsorship revenue was significantly lower in 2020 as a result of certain Events not taking place and revised fee arrangements, as rights under certain contracts could not be fully serviced due to the effects of the COVID-19 pandemic.